winterscar/spotify-sync/README.md

     └── Album [2022]/
         └── Track.mp3
 ```

+For example, with `downloadPath = "/var/lib/spotify-sync"`, tracks will be at:
+- `/var/lib/spotify-sync/Artist Name/Album Name [2024]/Track 01.mp3`

 Album directories include the release year in square brackets for easy sorting and identification.
 Files will have `.mp3` or `.flac` extension depending on your configured format.